Threat Feeds

 The downloaded file must be less than 100MB.
 A single threat feed must have fewer than 2.5 million lines.

-are ignored.
+Blank lines and lines that begin with a # are ignored.
 Other lines that do not appear to be a supported hash value will be skipped, but will emit a warning in the Sandfly server log.
 If there are more than 10 non-blank, non-hash lines, the threat feed will not be loaded and will switch to an error state.

 Feed Operations

-.
-Running these sandflies will have no effect as they do not generate any results on their own, they are just placeholders for the new results derived from other sandflies (e.g. process or user recon).
+There are three server-side sandflies that represent the three types of threat feed matches: process_threat_feed_match, file_threat_feed_match, and user_ssh_authorized_key_threat_feed_match.
+Running these sandflies will have no effect, as they do not generate any results on their own; they are just placeholders for the new results derived from other sandflies (e.g., process or user recon).
 However, you can deactivate these sandflies to disable the corresponding type of hash check.
 Additionally, you can create host whitelists if you do not want a particular type of hash check to be done for certain hosts.

 Also note that hashes are only checked against threat feeds when results are ingested after a scan.
 If you add a new threat feed, or if a threat feed adds new hashes, no alerts are generated right away.
-New alert results will only be created if a future scan includes files/processes/keys that match the new hash list(s).
+New alert results will only be created if a future scan includes files, processes, keys that match the new hash list(s).

 When configuring threat feeds, you can optionally provide the “Additional Info URL”.
-If present, the explanation of alert results will include the URL and tell the user there may be more info at the URL.
-Furthermore, if you include $HASH
+If present, the explanation of alert results will include the URL and indicate that additional information may be available there.
+Additionally, if you include $HASH in the URL, the matching hash that triggered the alert will be substituted into the URL at that position.

-Example threat feed settings for the Malware Bazaar database from abuse.ch ( https://bazaar.abuse.ch/ ):
+Example threat feed settings for the Malware Bazaar database from abuse.ch ( https://bazaar.abuse.ch/🡵 ):

 Add Threat Feed Form with Example

-Updated 22 days ago
+Updated 13 days ago